bazaarvoice/HostedUIResources/SEOIntegration/examples/java/README.md

 subjectId | Product/cagegory ID that the content was written against.
 If set, then you should also pass in valid product/category IDs for your staging environment. | `"XXYY"` staging | True if the code is currently running in the staging (test) environment | `true`

-In addition, there is another method that will attempt to parse out the base URL and queryString if you do not specify these explicitly.
+There is another method that will attempt to parse out the base URL and queryString if you do not specify these explicitly.

 ```java
 BazaarvoiceDisplayHelper.getBVContent(userAgent,